Translating surfaces under flows by sub-affine-critical powers of Gauss curvature: Introduction

+Following Theorem \ref{thm:tangent_flow-shrinker}, the next step is to classify translators for each prescribed blow-down at infinity.
+If we linearize \eqref{eq-asymptranslatorgraph} around a fixed blow-down, then the kernel of linearized operator (i.e. the Jacobi fields) accounts possible variations among translators.
+In Section \ref{subsection-ODE}, we investigate the Jacobi fields by using the spectrum of linearized operator around the level curve shrinker\footnote{This reminds the study of minimal cone using the spectrum of Jacobi operator around the minimal surface made by the intersection between the cone and the sphere \cite{simon1986minimal}\cite{Chan1997CompleteMH}\cite{MR809969}.}.
+Among the Jacobi fields, effective ones that actually generate translators are slowly decaying ones.

-On the other hand, we obtain appropriate slowly decaying Jacobi fields of the linearized operator of \eqref{eq-asymptranslatorgraph} by using the unstable eigenfunctions of the linearized operator of the shrinkers as discussed in Section \ref{section-2.2} and the beginning of Section.
-One can see \cite{simon1986minimal}, \cite{Chan1997CompleteMH} where slowly decaying Jacobi fields were employed to study complete minimal surfaces asymptotic to minimizing cones at infinity.
+In the previous work \cite{CCK_existence}, we showed the existence of translators that correspond to the slowly decaying Jacobi fields of a fixed blow-down at infinity.
+Note this notion of slowly decaying Jacobi fields was previously employed in \cite{simon1986minimal,Chan1997CompleteMH} to study the complete minimal surfaces asymptotic to a fixed minimizing cone at infinity.

-By using the Morse index and the kernel of the linearized operator of shrinkers in \cite{ChoiSun}, we will figure out desired slowly decaying Jacobi fields and determine the moduli space of translators asymptotic to the graph of each homogeneous solution to \eqref{eq-asymptranslatorgraph}.

-\begin{theorem}[Classification] Given $\alpha\in [\frac{1}{(m+1)^2},\frac{1}{m^2})$ with $2\leq m \in \mathbb{N}$, there exists a $(2m-3)$-parameter family of translators under the $\alpha$-Gauss curvature flow in $\mathbb{R}^3$ up to rigid motions, whose blow-down is the rotationally symmetric homogeneous solution to \eqref{eq-asymptranslatorgraph}.
-In addition, for each integer $k\in [3,m]$, there exists a $(2k-4)$-parameter family of translators under the $\alpha$-Gauss curvature flow in $\mathbb{R}^3$ up to rigid motions, whose blow-down is a $k$-fold symmetric homogeneous solution to \eqref{eq-asymptranslatorgraph}. \end{theorem}
+\begin{manualtheorem}{B}[Existence \cite{CCK_existence}] For $\alpha\in(0, 1/4)$, let $m:=\lceil \alpha^{-1/2}\rceil -1 $.\footnote{Recalling the definition $\lceil x\rceil :=\min \{n\in \mathbb{Z}\,:\, x\le n \}$, $m$ is the unique integer such that $\frac{1}{(m+1)^2}\le \alpha < \frac{1}{m^2}$. } There exists a $(2m+1)$-parameter family of smooth translators under the $\alpha$-Gauss curvature flow whose blow-downs are the rotationally symmetric homogeneous solution to \eqref{eq-asymptranslatorgraph}.
+In addition, for each integer $k\in [3,m]$ (which necessarily implies $\alpha<1/9$), there exists a ${(2k-1)}$-parameter family of smooth translators whose blow-downs are a given $k$-fold symmetric homogeneous solution to \eqref{eq-asymptranslatorgraph}. {Moreover, the parametrization is continuous in the topology of locally uniform convergence of surfaces.} \end{manualtheorem}

+\begin{remark} We explain in Section \ref{subsec:existenceconstruction} the behavior and the estimate of solutions constructed in \cite{CCK_existence} to an extent that is required in this paper.
+Let us also note that each family is invariant under actions of translating solution in $\mathbb{R}^3$.
+In other words, the family contains the translated copies of each solution.
+In the asymptotically rotationally symmetric case, the family is invariant under rotations about $x_3$-axis.
+This last fact is, however, not shown in the construction, but a corollary of classification theorem.
+See Table \ref{table1} for a summary on the number of parameters and shapes depending on the ranges of $\alpha$.